 - Notwithstanding the challenges that Orkney will face, now and in the coming years, there have been many examples of successful and positive policy and projects to recognise and build upon.
-These include: - In 2021 OIC welcomed a lower emission fleet of new buses with Euro 6 engines for public and school buses. - OIC runs the county's largest EV fleet and has made large strides in decarbonising, as have partner organisations such as NHS Orkney. - The Sustainable Aviation Test Environment (SATE) demonstration project trialling low carbon aviation solutions, based at Kirkwall Airport. - Introduction of evening bus services on Orkney Mainland (funded through the Sustainable and Green Transport Fund). - Expansion of Community Transport Schemes, including across the isles; for example, the Rousay, Egilsay and Wyre Dial-A-Ride services. - School Travel Plans progressing small-scale active travelfocussed initiatives. - Kirkwall Places and Spaces, Arcadia Park and Papdale Park projects. - Two electric hydrofoil vessels are set to be trialled in Orkney, after the council secured £15.5million of funding from the UK Government's Zero Emission Vessels and Infrastructure fund.
+These include: - In 2021 OIC welcomed a lower emission fleet of new buses with Euro 6 engines for public and school buses (owned by operator Stagecoach). - OIC runs the county's largest EV fleet and has made large strides in decarbonising, as have partner organisations such as NHS Orkney. - The roll out of EV infrastructure across the county following external funding from Scottish Government. - The Sustainable Aviation Test Environment (SATE) demonstration project trialling low carbon aviation solutions, based at Kirkwall Airport. - Introduction of evening bus services on Orkney Mainland (funded through the Sustainable and Green Transport Fund). - Expansion of Community Transport Schemes, including across the isles; for example, the Rousay, Egilsay and Wyre Dial-A-Ride services. - School Travel Plans progressing small-scale active travelfocussed initiatives. - Active and Sustainable Travel developments including Kirkwall Places and Spaces, Arcadia Park and Papdale Park projects. - Two electric hydrofoil vessels are set to be trialled in Orkney, after the council secured £15.5million of funding from the UK Government's Zero Emission Vessels and Infrastructure fund.